Mecit-tuksoy/Elastic-Deployment-Solution/README.md

 * Create a security group for External Application Load Balancer of Rancher with name of `petclinic-rke-alb-sg` and allow HTTP (Port 80) and HTTPS (Port 443) connections from anywhere.

-* Create a security group for RKE Kubernetes Cluster with name of `petclinic-rke-cluster-sg` and define following inbound and outbound rules.
+* Create a security group for RKE Kubernetes Cluster with name of ` ` and define following inbound and outbound rules.

   * ``Inbound`` rules;